ewfruitcake/burgerpricing/README.md

 The dependent variable (y) will be quantity.
 The independent variable (x) will be price along with other independent variables for optimizing price by product and time of year.

 ## Relationships
-Correlation shows you how the two variables are related and the strength of the relationship between the two variables.
+Correlation represents the strength of the relationship between two variables.
+1 being strong, 0 being weak.
 Understanding this can help in dimensionality reduction.

 Most notable pairs from the correlation matrix heat maps are listed below:
-- PRICE and                SELL_ID               			-7.637177e-01
+- PRICE and                SELL_ID               			-7.637177e-01 ~ -0.7637177
 - SELL_CATEGORY and        PRICE                 		-7.634237e-01
 - SELL_CATEGORY and        QUANTITY              		-7.472371e-01
 - SELL_ID and             QUANTITY              		-7.463939e-01